metagol/metagol/README.md

 metarule([P,Q,R],([P,A,B]:-[[Q,A,B],[R,B]])). % postcon
 ```

+#### Recursion

 The above metarules are all non-recursive.
 By contrast, the following metarule is recursive.

 ```prolog
 metarule([P,Q],([P,A,B]:-[[Q,A,C],[P,C,B]])).
 ```
 Recursive metarules can lead to infinite search spaces.
-To guarantee termination, users must define a total ordering over the terms, as follows:
+Metagol comes with an inbuilt loop detection.
+However, should you wish to guarantee termination, you can define a total ordering over the terms, as follows:

 ```prolog
 metarule([P,Q],([P,A,B]:-[[Q,A,C],@term_gt(A,C),[P,C,B],@term_gt(C,B)])).